Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Heterogeneous and Multi-Source Fatigue Detection Framework

-In the context of our problem, \textbf{heterogeneous} refers to the differences in the feature spaces and data distributions across different domains.
+In the context of our problem, {heterogeneous} refers to the differences in the feature spaces and data distributions across different domains.
 Specifically, the feature spaces (i.e., the set of sensors or features) and the data distributions (i.e., the statistical properties of the data) in the target domain and source domains are not identical.
-This can be formally defined as follows: \begin{itemize} \item \textbf{Feature Space Heterogeneity}: The feature spaces across different domains are partially but not completely overlapping, meaning that the set of available features (sensors) in the target domain $ \mathcal{D}_T $ and source domains $ \{\mathcal{D}_s\}_{s=1}^{S} $ share some common modalities, but also contain domain-specific ones.
-Formally, $ \mathcal{X}_T \neq \mathcal{X}_s $ and $ \mathcal{X}_T \cap \mathcal{X}_s \ne \emptyset $ for $ s = 1, \ldots, S $ .
-Note that scenarios where the feature spaces are entirely disjoint are not considered in this study.

-\item \textbf{Data Distribution Heterogeneity}: The data distributions across different domains are not identical, meaning that the statistical properties of the data in the target domain $ \mathcal{D}_T $ and source domains $ \{\mathcal{D}_s\}_{s=1}^{S} $ are different.
-Formally, $ P_T \neq P_s $ for $ s = 1, \ldots, S $ , where $ P_T $ and $ P_s $ represent the data distributions of the target and source domains, respectively. \end{itemize}
+This can be formally defined as follows: \begin{itemize} \item {Feature Space Heterogeneity}: For each source $s$, $\mathcal{X}_T \neq \mathcal{X}_s$ may hold while $\mathcal{X}_T \cap \mathcal{X}_s \ne \emptyset$; when $\mathcal{X}_T=\mathcal{X}_s$, our setting reduces to an identical-modality special case (no imputation required). \item {Data Distribution Heterogeneity}: $\mathbb{P}_T \neq \mathbb{P}_s$ for $s=1,\ldots,S$, where $\mathbb{P}_T$ and $\mathbb{P}_s$ denote the distributions of the target and source domains, respectively. \end{itemize}